mateusragazzi/code-challenge-dot-net/README.md

 - The frontend and backend each have their own `Dockerfile.dev` located in their respective folders.
 - The `dockersock` service is used to provide access to the host Docker socket (for scenarios where container introspection might be needed).
+- The SignalR implementation provides automatic reconnection with exponential backoff for reliable real-time updates.